Bazzu85/Handbrake-Batcher-and-Merger/README.md

 - [ ] Change the handbrake conversion part to a generic command part to allow the user to use other command line software (ex.
 FFMPEG)
 - [ ] Add a variable for the destination converted name append suffix defaulting now to "_handbrake"
 - [ ] Change some mkvmerge variables to more generic ones to let the user free to do more customization over the commands
+- [x] Add a new variable to customize how many day keep the logs

 ## First Launch